Documentation

 Static Images

-tileserver-rs provides the best balance: fastest PMTiles performance (~20% faster than tileserver-gl, 17x faster than martin), competitive PostgreSQL performance (matches martin), native MapLibre rendering for raster tiles, static image generation - all in a single binary.
+tileserver-rs provides the best balance: fastest PMTiles performance (~10% faster than tileserver-gl, 26x faster than martin), matching PostgreSQL performance (both PostGIS-bound at ~3,600 req/s), native MapLibre rendering for raster tiles, static image generation - all in a single binary.

 COG/Raster Performance